warte67/SDOM/docs/progress.md

     - **Build & verification:**
         - Fixed compile regressions introduced during iteration; rebuilt examples/test successfully.
         - Ran examples/test/prog: unit tests pass; observed expected runtime output for OnInit/OnUpdate/OnRender/OnEvent/OnQuit Lua handlers.

-**[October 1, 2025]**
+---
+- ### [October 2, 2025]
+    - **Synthetic Event Handling Robustness:**
+        - Refined synthetic mouse event generation and dispatch to work reliably in both floating and tiled window manager modes.
+        - Ensured all synthetic events use `SDL_RenderCoordinatesToWindow()` for correct mapping from logical to window coordinates, fixing previous issues with negative or out-of-bounds coordinates.
+        - Updated Lua and C++ event helpers to guarantee robust event delivery and handler invocation.
+        - Verified that all mouse-related unit tests (including Lua-driven synthetic click and hover tests) now pass in both environments.
+        - Improved event queue draining in `Core::pumpEventsOnce()` to ensure all queued events are dispatched before returning, eliminating timing issues in Lua event handler tests.
+        - Added diagnostic logging to synthetic event helpers and event handlers for easier debugging and verification of coordinate mapping and event flow.

+    - **Unit Test Reliability:**
+        - Addressed timing issues in Lua unit tests by polling for event handler completion, ensuring tests do not return before handlers are invoked.
+        - Confirmed that both Lua and C++ unit tests pass consistently across different compositors and window manager modes.
+        - Documented best practices for synthetic event testing and event queue management.

+    - **Documentation & Debugging:**
+        - Updated documentation to reflect recent changes in event dispatch, Lua bindings, and synthetic event handling.
+        - Added notes and troubleshooting tips for running tests under different window managers (floating vs. tiled).
+        - Improved error reporting and debug output for configuration loading and Lua script execution.[October 1, 2025]**
         - Lua/Event binding & SDL event exposure (today):
             - Expanded `SDL_Utils::eventToLuaTable()` to expose many SDL3 event fields to Lua (mouse, keyboard, gamepad, pen, touch, camera, audio, sensor, render, user, etc.).
             - Centralized `Event` Lua usertype creation in `SDOM::Event::registerLua()` and added bindings for the full set of Event accessors and mutators so Lua can call methods like `evt:getMouseX()` and use properties `evt.mouseX`.
             - Added `Event::getName()` (C++ implementation) and switched the Lua `name` property to use the member-pointer binding (single source of truth + proper locking).
             - Implemented safe `getPayload`/`setPayload` Lua bindings (payload returned as a Lua table via the current Lua state to avoid lifetime issues).
             - Exposed lower-camelcase convenience properties (e.g., `mouse_x`, `mouse_y`, `wheel_x`, `click_count`, `click_count`, `ascii_code`, etc) as `sol::property` pairs for readable/writable access from Lua.
             - Verified the project builds cleanly after these changes (`./compile` run in `examples/test` succeeded and unit tests built/run as part of the test binary).
         - Notes:
             - Where getters return Lua-managed objects (like `sol::table` payloads) we kept lambda bindings so we can safely create `sol::object` tied to the current `sol::state`.
             - `SDL_Utils` still exposes `eventToLuaTable` as a Lua helper table (`SDL`/`SDL_Utils`) for direct use; `Event::registerLua()` uses the C++ helper internally for the `sdl` property.
             - Example update: `examples/test/lua/callbacks/listener_callbacks.lua` was adjusted to colorize the "target:" label using the DomHandle `getColor()` Lua binding and `CLR.fg_rgb(r,g,b)`; the code uses `pcall` fallbacks so it degrades gracefully when color or handle info is unavailable.
             - Verified: rebuilt the examples and test binary after these changes (`./compile` in `examples/test`) — build completed and `prog` produced successfully.
+---
+- ### [October 2, 2025]
+    - **Synthetic Event Handling Robustness:**
+        - Refined synthetic mouse event generation and dispatch to work reliably in both floating and tiled window manager modes.
+        - Ensured all synthetic events use `SDL_RenderCoordinatesToWindow()` for correct mapping from logical to window coordinates, fixing previous issues with negative or out-of-bounds coordinates.
+        - Updated Lua and C++ event helpers to guarantee robust event delivery and handler invocation.
+        - Verified that all mouse-related unit tests (including Lua-driven synthetic click and hover tests) now pass in both environments.
+        - Improved event queue draining in `Core::pumpEventsOnce()` to ensure all queued events are dispatched before returning, eliminating timing issues in Lua event handler tests.
+        - Added diagnostic logging to synthetic event helpers and event handlers for easier debugging and verification of coordinate mapping and event flow.
+    - **Unit Test Reliability:**
+        - Addressed timing issues in Lua unit tests by polling for event handler completion, ensuring tests do not return before handlers are invoked.
+        - Confirmed that both Lua and C++ unit tests pass consistently across different compositors and window manager modes.
+        - Documented best practices for synthetic event testing and event queue management.
+    - **Documentation & Debugging:**
+        - Updated documentation to reflect recent changes in event dispatch, Lua bindings, and synthetic event handling.
+        - Added notes and troubleshooting tips for running tests under different window managers (floating vs. tiled).
+        - Improved error reporting and debug output for configuration loading and Lua script execution.

-## Short-term TODO (next steps)
+    - **Short-term TODO (next steps)**
             - UnitTest modules for `EventType` and `Event` has been scaffolded.
 Ready to start implementing comprehensive testing.
             - Expand Event Lua binding (mouse_x, mouse_y, button, payload, stopPropagation, disableDefaultBehavior).
             - Expand Event Lua binding (remaining helpers / convenience accessors) — largely done (see Oct 1, 2025); consider adding `getPayloadValue`/`setPayloadValue` Lua helpers if desired.
             - Consider adding an API so dispatch returns status (or a shared/inspectable Event) allowing listeners to cancel core default
             - Add unit tests validating lifecycle-event delivery (including orphaned objects).
             - Add runtime debug toggle (Core::setDebugEnabled or similar) to control DEBUG_LOG without recompilation.
             - Clean up Core: registerLua() and IDisplayObject::registerLua() be quite a lot more organized and maintainable.

+---
 ## Garbage Collection / Orphan Retention

 Proposed approach: add an `OrphanRetentionPolicy` enum (or a smaller `retainOnOrphan` boolean for a quick win) on `IDisplayObject` and make the Factory's orphan collector respect each object's policy.
 This supports editor/templates that should not be destroyed immediately and gives a clear migration path to more sophisticated GC.